codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 ### Creating an API key for the Codefresh internal registry

-Click your account name at the bottom left of the screen and select *User settings* from the popup menu.
-At the User settings screen, click the button *Generate* at the Codefresh Registry section.
+Click *User settings* on the left sidebar.
+At the bottom of the User settings screen, click the button *Generate* at the Codefresh Registry section.

  {% include